 “Frida was the tallest of the Dettelbacher sisters, I think – but by the time we knew her she was rather bent and thin.
 She seemed to us to be in charge of the kitchen in the Hotel Dettelbacher - and we as young children were occasionally allowed to come visit there – and they gave us rolling pins and let us roll out dough - and shell peas or some other little chores where we could do little damage.
 And we watched, and we sampled some of the food, and loved the smells and the atmosphere.
-I also remember the wurst samples we got from the butcher shop in the hotel, which were eaten with great glee.
-I remember Anne [M. Karp's sister, annotation by author] and my being there in the kitchen (I was also treated once to lunch in the dining room where I was served whatever I chose from the menu – I could barely read – and it was an enormous event for me!) - and then we misbehaved and were banished.
-Our 'great crime' was that we went out into the backyard of the hotel where a motorcycle was parked (either one of the worker's or a guest's) - we climbed onto the seats, and the bike fell over – something broke – and a furious and probably frightened Tante Frida yanked us up, and from then on we were expelled from the kitchen forever.
+I also remember the Wurst (sausage) samples we got to try from the butcher shop in the hotel, which were eaten with great glee.
+I remember Anne [M. Karp's sister, annotation by author] and me being there in the kitchen (I was also treated once to lunch in the dining room where I was served whatever I chose from the menu – I could barely read – and it was an enormous event for me!) - and then we misbehaved and were banished.
+Our 'greatest crime' was when we went out into the backyard of the hotel where a motorcycle was parked (either one of the worker's or a guest's) - we climbed onto the seats, and the bike fell over – something broke – and a furious and probably frightened Tante Frida yanked us up, and from then on we were expelled from the kitchen forever.
 At least that's how I remember it."

 Margot Karp's memories are also supported through other sources: in 1936, the hotel was rented by the Goppingen Jewish community, and the building became the official 'Gemeindehaus' [parish hall] which in reality it had already been during the previous years.
 It is mentioned, for example, that the annual Chanukah-Festival celebrations took place there, where Jewish children and young people put on wonderful performances.
 No other building besides the synagogue was identified with the Goppingen Jewish community as much as the 'Dettelbacher', but this did not prevent non-Jewish guests from visiting the establishment in better days.
 The following dedication appeared in the 'Israelite Weekly Newspaper' on the occasion of Frida's 70th birthday:

 “On the 13th, Frida Dettelbacher's 70th birthday was quietly celebrated.
 Until a few years ago, the honoree was in charge of the well-known Hotel 'Dettelbacher', which she operated together with her sisters and Max Krämer, who in the meantime has emigrated.
 From the days of her youth until the evening of her life she fulfilled this task with never-tiring diligence.
 It is mainly due to Frida Dettelbacher's achievements that this restaurant does not only have an excellent reputation within the Goppingen community but also in the surrounding area.
-She always worked with total dedication to make sure that the kitchen and hotel met all the wishes of the guests.
+She always worked with total dedication to make sure that the kitchen and hotel met all the needs of the guests.
 Therefore it was also noted with true regret that she started her well-deserved retirement in 1936 – at the age of 68 – and left the exhausting demands of the business in younger hands […].”

 Destruction during the Pogrom Night

 During the Pogrom Night (Night of broken glass) on November 9, 1938, the Nazis' hatred of the Jews was also directed toward the 'Hotel Dettelbacher', which was damaged on the inside as well as the outside.
-It is not known if Frida Dettelbacher was in any danger herself because we do not know if she was still residing in the building at that time.
+It is not known if Frida Dettelbacher was in any danger herself, because we do not know if she was still residing in the building at that time.
 Anni Kahn, whose married name later was Ostertag, worked as a waitress in the restaurant and lived in the hotel.
 She remembered that shots were fired at the building.

-After the death of her sister Berta in 1933, Frida Dettelbacher became the co-owner of the property and the building; the other half belonged to Max Krämer who ran the butcher shop.
-In 1939, sales negotiations with the City of Goppingen commenced under their management.
+After the death of her sister Berta in 1933, Frida Dettelbacher became the co-owner of the property and the building; the other half belonged to Max Krämer who run the butcher shop.
+In 1939, sales negotiations with the City of Göppingen commenced under their management.
 Most likely the two owners were experiencing difficult financial conditions.
-This probably was due to the decrease of their customer base because many Jewish Goppingers had fled by then and 'Aryans' were not allowed to enter the building any longer.
+This probably was due to the decrease of their customer base because many Jewish Göppingers had fled by then and 'Aryans' were not allowed to enter the building any longer.
 Therefore the sale of the property on March 29, 1939, to the City of Goppingen took place under forced circumstances.
 On June 16, the City administration already had the building torn down.
 Contrary to newspaper announcements, the City did not construct a new building at this rather valuable location, and it has remained an empty street lot to this day.
 Most likely it was more important to the Nazi city government to destroy a symbol and landmark of Jewish Goppingen than to utilize it as a building site.
 (The City also acted similarly in regards to the property on which the synagogue had stood).
 A private request for a building permit after the end of the war was also denied because at that point the return of the property to its original owners had not yet taken place.